trustfractal/credentials-api-demo/README.md

-# Credentials API demo
+# Fractal DID Registry demo dapp

-A simple demo of our Credentials API.
+A simple demo dapp for our DID Registry.

 ## Stack